Scott Elrod

-Scott Michael Elrod (born February 10, 1975) is an American actor.
+Scott Michael Elrod (born February 10, 1975) is an American former actor.

 Early life

 Elrod was born into an American military family in Bitburg, Germany.
 After moving around the Philippines with his family, he was raised in Parker, Colorado.
 His father was an F-16 pilot and Elrod wanted to become a pilot himself.
 He earned his pilot license after graduation and became an air traffic controller.